teymurgahramanov/app22/README.md

 ## Features ###
 With App22 you can do the following:

-- Get container system information `/sys`
+📦 Get container system information `/sys`
-- Get environment variables `/env`
+💲 Get environment variables `/env`
-- Get request headers `/headers`
+📝 Get request headers `/headers`
-- Simulate custom response delay and status code `/response`
+⏳ Simulate custom response delay and status code `/response`
-- Simulate system failure `/crash`
+💥 Simulate system failure `/crash`
-- Experiment with various deployment strategies by setting custom version `/version`
+🔄️ Experiment with various deployment strategies with custom versioning `/version`
-- Experiment with Kubernetes probes `/healthz` `/healthz/toggle`
+⚙️ Experiment with Kubernetes probes `/health` `/health/toggle`
+💬 Experiment with various logging strategies `/log`
-- Test SQL database failover and replication `/database`
+📄 Test SQL database failover and replication `/database`
-- Test Kubernetes PersistentVolume, ConfigMap, and Secret `/cat`
+💾 Test Kubernetes PersistentVolume, ConfigMap, and Secret `/cat`
-- Test Prometheus scraping and alerts `/metrics`
+📊 Test Prometheus scraping and alerts `/metrics`
-- Test API Gateway and Service Mesh with ToDo List API `/tasks`
+🛡️ Test API Gateway and Service Mesh with ToDo List API `/tasks`

 ... and much more.
 Take a look at the Swagger documentation on `/doc`.